Sunday, February 6, 2022

 Watertown High School

 My mother graduated Watertown High School in 1939.
 Here is her yearbook entry.
 It looks like she didn't belong to any of the clubs - I wonder if she was working after school to help out Ma.
 And where did the nickname Kokie come from?!?!
+I never heard that!

 "Ellen F. Keohane - 6 Green Street - attended West Junior High School - was in the Commercial Course - her plan was to become a Secretary - she liked bike riding - nickname is Kokie - "A great reputation is a great charge."